MicrosoftDocs/architecture-center/docs/guide/data/collection-structure-federated-catalog.md

 ## Collection structure

 When you build a federated catalog by using Microsoft Purview, it's important to consider the structure of the [collections](/azure/purview/how-to-create-and-manage-collections).
-This diagram shows the recommended structure:
+This diagram shows the recommended structure for resolving Contoso's data silo challenge:

 :::image type="content" source="./media/collection-structure.png" alt-text="Diagram that shows a recommended structure for collections in Microsoft Purview." lightbox="./media/collection-structure.png" border="false":::